Syria envoy Brahimi to meet Clinton, Lavrov on Thursday

 The talks come ahead of a meeting of the Western-backed "Friends of Syria" group in Marrakech next week which is expected to boost support for rebels fighting to overthrow Syrian President Bashar al-Assad.

-Assad's deputy foreign minister said on Thursday that Western powers were whipping up fears of a fateful move to the use of chemical weapons in Syria's civil war as a "pretext for intervention".

-In Moscow, a senior Russian lawmaker and ally of Vladimir Putin described Syria's government as being incapable of doing its job properly, in a sign Russia is trying to distance itself from Assad.

-Clinton held a bilateral meeting with Lavrov ahead of the talks with Brahimi, which are set to take place after 12:30 p.m.
-EDT (1730 GMT) on the sidelines of an Organization for Security and Cooperation in Europe (OSCE) gathering.
+"They will speak about a plan (or) common understanding on how to move forward," one source said of Thursday's meeting, which will take place on the sidelines of an Organization for Security and Cooperation in Europe (OSCE) gathering.

+A senior U.S. State Department official confirmed Clinton had accepted Brahimi's invitation to the afternoon meeting.

 Rebels have made advances across Syria in recent weeks, despite punishing air raids, and have stepped up fighting outside Damascus, where fighting raged on Wednesday in an arc of suburbs on the capital's eastern outskirts.